timjrobinson/pinch-to-zoom/README.md

 ## Event properties

-- **clientX / clientY** - The x and y coordinates the user appears to be pinching towards.
+- **x / y** - The x and y coordinates the user appears to be pinching towards.
+This is in pixels from the top left of the screen.
 - **delta** - The total movement the user has performed with the pinch in pixels.

 ## License